mahkah/dc_stop_and_frisk/README.md

 Overall, ~96% of forcible and ~82% of non-forcible incidents provided by MPD were successfully matched to a latitude and longitude.
 The remaining addresses were either missing, incorrect, or not specific enough to be matched.

 ## Implementation of Dynamic Choropleth Map Filtering
 The type and kind of map layers implemented in Mapbox GL JS has outstripped the implementation of filter expressions.
 As a result, the cluster and choropleth layers modify the mapbox source object and asynchronously re-render the map layer when a filter is updated.
 For the cluster layer, this is a relatively straightforward and only requires applying a function that returns true for filtered incidents to the source data.
-Implementing this filtering for choropleth layers was more involved and an explanation could not be found elsewhere online, so it is discussed here.
+Implementing this filtering for choropleth layers was more involved, and an explanation could not be found elsewhere online.
+As a result, one solution is discussed here.

 The collect module from Turf.js was used to collect features from the incidents that occurred in each polygon into arrays.
-An array was created for every region and dimension filters operate along, such that within region, indexes of each dimension array correspond to the same incident.
-Specifically:
+An array was created for every region and dimension that filters operate along such that, within region, indexes of each dimension array correspond to the same incident.
+Specifically, the following code was run for combination of filterField[n] and polygonGeojson:
 ```javascript
 var collectedGeojson = turf.collect(polygonGeojson, incidentGeojson, filterField[0], filterField[0])
 ```
 When the user updates a filter, a set is created for each region containing all indexes of incidents that fulfill the filter's requirements.
 When applying multiple data filters, the cardinality of the intersection of these sets is the number of filtered incidents in each region.
 [Blindman67](https://stackoverflow.com/questions/42604185/get-the-intersection-of-n-arrays) provided an efficient method for taking the intersect of n-sets that was adapted for use here:
 ```javascript
 function intersect(sets) {
   let minSize = sets[0].size;